UC Santa Cruz

 UCSC's professional school, the Jack Baskin School of Engineering, is well known as a leader in genomics research, bioinformatics, serious game design, robotics, and technology information management.

-The Santa Cruz faculty are leaders in their fields and have won numerous national and international awards.
+The UC Santa Cruz faculty are leaders in their fields and have won numerous national and international awards.
 They conduct research aimed at solving some of the most pressing issues of our time, including policy responses to financial crises, assistive technologies for the disabled, and the battle against diseases such as AIDS, Parkinson's, Alzheimer's and malaria.

 Clubs and activities